-Megan McGinnis-Led SENSE AND SENSIBILITY Begins Tonight at The Old Globe
+Megan McGinnis Stars in SENSE AND SENSIBILITY, Opening Tonight at The Old Globe

 The Old Globe presents the West Coast premiere of Paul Gordon's delightfully romantic new musical SENSE AND SENSIBILITY, developed with Rick Boynton and presented in association with Chicago Shakespeare Theater, where it was commissioned and had its world premiere in April 2015.
 CST Artistic Director Barbara Gaines returns to the show as director of the Globe production.
-SENSE AND SENSIBILITY will play tonight, July 6, through August 14, 2016 on the Donald and Darlene Shiley Stage in the Old Globe Theatre, part of the Conrad Prebys Theatre Center.
-Opening night is Thursday, July 14 at 8:00 p.m.
+SENSE AND SENSIBILITY will play now through August 14, 2016 on the Donald and Darlene Shiley Stage in the Old Globe Theatre, part of the Conrad Prebys Theatre Center.
+Previews run July 6 - 13.
+Opening night is tonight, July 14 at 8:00 p.m.

 Jane Austen's beloved, emotional novels inspire readers' imaginations.
 Now Tony Award nominee Paul Gordon (The Old Globe's Emma, Broadway's Jane Eyre) and director Barbara Gaines refashion Austen's timeless classic SENSE AND SENSIBILITY into a gorgeous, thrillingly romantic musical.
 After their father's untimely death, sisters Marianne and Elinor Dashwood lose their fortune, their home, and all their prospects for love.
 But fortunes can turn again.
 As the plucky heroines face their situation with courage and resolve, audiences will fall in love with the classic story in a whole new way, enchanted by the lush tones of Gordon's ravishing new musical score.